-Four core masculine virtues that led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.
+These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 Who I am